pampatzoglou/articles/db.md

     * botched operations will be global.
     * global recovery increases MTTR.
 * **Notes:**
-  One can use Row-Level Security (RLS) in Postgres to have some weak aggregated form of isolation, but its not isolation.
+  One can use Row-Level Security (RLS) in Postgres to have some weak aggregated form of isolation, but it's not isolation.
 We will dive into this subject as part of security.

 > A bad idea here to shards tenants would be to use table prefixes. **DONT**.

 ### 2. **Shared Database, Separate Schema**

 * Each tenant has its own schema within a shared database.
 Table names etc within the schema should be consistent to simplify development.
 * Schema-based isolation improves security and performance.
-From a security perspective, this isolation is considered weak because you need to protect from:
+From a security perspective, this isolation is considered weak because you need to protect yourself from:
   * Schema Privilege Escalation
   * Cross-Schema Injection Risks
 * **Pros:**